conanmercer/conanmercer/README.md

 ## Hello, world!

 My name is Conan Mercer and I am an Applied Scientist currently based in Catalonia.
-I am interested in statistics, electrical engineering, scientific research, and computer science as academic subjects, and real world applied projects.
+I am interested in statistics, electrical engineering, scientific research, computer science as academic subjects, and real world applied projects.
 I am also fascinated by data visualisation, and public speaking.

 In my spare time, I run.
 While running I process life and scientific ideas.